imagej/imagej.github.io/pages/Make_Fiji_Package.md

 description: test description
 ---

+{% include component-stats content=':sc.fiji:Fiji\_Package\_Maker' %}The
-The Fiji Packager allows you to bundle an existing Fiji installation so you can share all the plugins and update sites with colleagues.
+Fiji Packager allows you to bundle an existing Fiji installation so you can share all the plugins and update sites with colleagues.
 It makes a single archive (.zip, .tar.gz, .tar.bz2 are supported at the moment) from the files in *Fiji.app/*.

 After clicking on {% include bc content='Plugins | Utilities | Make Fiji